 The next step was to roughly arrange my time.
-Personally having just finished my two degree course over a four year period I couldn’t embark on another long study journey, so the only answer I could come up with (to avoid studying for 6 months straight) was travelling.
+Personally having just finished my two-degree course over a four year period I couldn’t embark on another long study journey, so the only answer I could come up with (to avoid studying for 6 months straight) was traveling.
 Not a bad excuse hey!
-I decided to break up my studying by travelling to Colombia and Panama.
+I decided to break up my studying by traveling to Colombia and Panama.
 Then on return from my holiday, embark on the last study period at Expanish.
-Now the hard work started..practising for the DELE exam isn’t exactly easy, it involves hard work, a lot of dedication and a positive attitude.
-At the end of the day study is study, if you want results you always have to put the hard yards in.
+Now the hard work started.. practicing for the DELE exam isn’t exactly easy, it involves hard work, a lot of dedication and a positive attitude.
+At the end of the day study studies, if you want results you always have to put the hard yards in.
 What made this experience most enjoyable was my classmates and teacher.
 The last study for me in Expanish was a 3 month period where I participated in group classes with Eduardo (my teacher) and then in the last 3 weeks before finishing I took on private classes in preparation for my exam.
-The added bonus of my DELE classes is that Eduardo was my teacher, one of the most passionate and admirable teachers I have ever been taught by and have been fortunate in meeting.
-And mind you I have been taught by A LOT of teachers, like most of us I would say.
+The added bonus of my DELE classes is that Eduardo was my teacher, one of the most passionate and admirable teachers I have ever been taught by and have been fortunate in a meeting.
+And mind you I have been taught by A LOT of teachers, like most of us, I would say.

-What surprised me with the exam preparations was that just after the first week of private classes my spanish had immensely improved, my vocabulary had improved, I was using big fancy words when speaking, spoke with very few errors and for longer periods of time.
-My teacher was impressed of how just one week I had rapidly improved and I too personally recognized the jump in my spanish level.
-This is a great feeling, my hard work and studying was paying off, but I still have along way to go..
+What surprised me with the exam preparations was that just after the first week of private classes my Spanish had immensely improved, my vocabulary had improved, I was using big fancy words when speaking, spoke with very few errors and for longer periods of time.
+My teacher was impressed of how just one week I had rapidly improved and I too personally recognized the jump in my Spanish level.
+This is a great feeling, my hard work and studying were paying off, but I still have a long way to go…